-Rationale: Warfighter requirements change rapidly in a cyber environment and current processes must support agile service development and implementation.
+Rationale: Warfighter requirements change rapidly in a cyber-environment and current processes must support agile service development and implementation.

-Implications: Principles of agile development and understanding of concepts such as capacity on demand need be applied to all areas of support and development.
+Implications: Principles of agile development and understanding of concepts such as capacity on demand needs be applied to all areas of support and development.

-With the understanding that particular procedures and work instructions differ between and even within agencies, there should be consistent processes.
+With the understanding that particular procedures and work instructions differ between and even within CC/S/A, there should be consistent processes.